Setting up Azure DevOps integration at global level

 ## Installing the Azure DevOps Extension for SonarQube <a href="#installing-extension" id="installing-extension"></a>

-See the [sonarqube-extension-for-azure-devops](https://docs.sonarsource.com/sonarqube-community-build/analyzing-source-code/scanners/sonarqube-extension-for-azure-devops "mention") page.
+See the [Azure DevOps Extension](/sonarqube-community-build/analyzing-source-code/scanners/sonarqube-extension-for-azure-devops.md) page.

 ## Related pages <a href="#related-pages" id="related-pages"></a>

-* [project-integation](https://docs.sonarsource.com/sonarqube-community-build/devops-platform-integration/azure-devops-integration/project-integation "mention") at the project level
+* [Setting up project integration](/sonarqube-community-build/devops-platform-integration/azure-devops-integration/project-integation.md) at the project level

-* [introduction](https://docs.sonarsource.com/sonarqube-community-build/devops-platform-integration/azure-devops-integration/adding-analysis-to-pipeline/introduction "mention") to adding analysis to your Azure build pipeline
+* [Introduction](/sonarqube-community-build/devops-platform-integration/azure-devops-integration/adding-analysis-to-pipeline/introduction.md) to adding analysis to your Azure build pipeline